 Yet, we’ve come to believe that only one emotion – joy – is acceptable.

 I asked Joshua, “When you were a little boy and felt angry, sad, afraid… do you remember what I’d tell you?”

 You said it’s OK to be mad or sad and explained why feeling those things in response to a particular situation made sense, and gave me time to let it pass.

 And honestly?
 The kid was 17 when he noticed his emotions going funko-land… I’m glad he was self-aware and trusted me enough to talk to me about it.
 But man… the joys of adolescence!

 I walked him through simple self-observation… if there are no major stressors triggering the emotion, then it’s simply coming up to take a breath.
 Hormones, my sweet son.

-It’s important to support and validate our children’s emotions… but it’s just as important to teach them how to face and process their feelings instead of numbing them out or running away.
+It’s important to support and validate our children’s emotions… but it’s just as important to teach them how to face and process their feelings instead of numbing them out, burying them deep down, or running away.